 There are two types of attendees: presenters and spectators.
 Presenters are undergraduates (or recent undergraduates) who have a research project (oral or poster presentation) that they will be presenting.
 Everyone else, including parents and friends of the presenters, are encouraged to attend the Conference as spectators.
 Space for both presenters and spectators is very limited.
 Attendees should register as soon as they know they will be coming to the Conference.

-The conference registration fee for presenters is $45.
-The registration fee for spectators is $25.
-Registration includes a nametag, conference program, and admission to all of the conference presentations, as well as a light continental breakfast on Saturday morning and lunch on Saturday afternoon.
-The banquet on Friday evening (preceding the keynote) includes dinner with a Stanford faculty member or graduate student and is $20.
-Registration fees are collected during the registration process.
-Refunds cannot be produced.
-No exceptions.
+The conference registration fee for presenters is $45 (Saturday Only) or $75 (Friday Banquet + Saturday).
+The registration fee for spectators is $25 (Saturday Only) or $55 (Friday Banquet + Saturday).
+All registrations include a nametag, digital copy of the conference program, and admission to all of the conference presentations, as well as a light continental breakfast on Saturday morning and lunch on Saturday afternoon.
+An official printed conference program can also be purchased for $20.
+Registration fees are collected during the online registration process and people who have not registered will not be admitted to the conference.
+Refunds cannot be produced and there are no exceptions to this policy.

 A timeline for this year's abstract submission, registration, and payment process is available on the Registration page.